tinacms/tinacms-site/content/blog/how-will-tinacms-work-in-production.md

 If this isn't something in which you'd like to manage, You'll eventually be able to host your staging environment through us on `Tina Teams`.

-<tip>Dependencing on your use-case, this might be all that you'll need to have your editors editing on the cloud.
+<tip>Depending on your use-case, hosting might be all that you'll need to have your editors editing on the cloud.
 Otherwise, you might consider using `Tina Teams` for some additional functionality detailed below.</tip>

 ### Authorization 👤